As a Master's student you will have arrived at Cambridge equipped with knowledge and skills that will be invaluable for your research.

 These may have been gained from previous educational qualifications, employment, or both!

-As part of your preparation for the session, you were asked to contemplate which skills you thought would be most relevant to perform your research and inform your dissertation project.
+As part of your session, you were asked to contemplate which skills you thought would be most relevant to perform your research and inform your dissertation project.

 Please see the padlet below which captured your thoughts and sparked our discussion.